 Click here to return to the Fallout 3 Walkthrough Index

-Of the Fallout 3 bobblehead locations mentioned here, some will be easier to access than others early in the game.
-For example, the intelligence bobblehead in Rivet City will be most beneficial if gained early in the game, but the player may need to go through some tough enemies.
+Of the Fallout 3 Bobblehead Locations mentioned here, some will be easier to access than others early in the game.
+For example, the intelligence Bobblehead in Rivet City will be most beneficial if gained early in the game, but the player may need to go through some tough enemies.
 It's a worthwhile journey, however.

-Fallout 3 SPECIAL Stats Bobblehead Locations
+Fallout 3 SPECIAL Stat Bobblehead Locations

 Strength: The Strength Bobblehad is found in Lucas Simms' house in Megaton.
 It's very easy to get after you've disarmed the bomb.
 If you blew up Megaton, there's no hope.
 The quest The Power of Atom is very easy to do the 'nice' way and also gets you a house in the town.
 Once that quest is completed, Lucas Simms' house will no longer be locked.
 That's your chance to go inside without breaking in.
 Otherwise, you'll have to break in.
 The door requires 50 lockpick, but high sneak is going to be needed to do it without drawing attention.

 Agility: The path to the Agility bottlehead was littered with Deathclaws for me.
 Others may have better luck.
 It's found in the Greener Pastures Disposal Site, three down and four left from the top right corner of the map.
 There are toxic waste barrels all over.
 Inside a shack there you can find a radiation suit along with a nice stash of anti-radiation drugs.
 Put on the suit and look for the area of the site with a big cloud of radiation.
-Go through to the Office building here, to find the agility bobblehead along with a safe that can be opened by hacking the terminal with 50 science.
+Go through to the Office building here, to find the agility Bobblehead along with a safe that can be opened by hacking the terminal with 50 science.
 Inside I found two scoped .44s and a good bit of ammo.

 Luck: The Luck Bobblehead is in Arlington Cemetery.
 To get there from Megaton, head east to Super Duper Mart, then southeast to the "Flooded Metro".
 The metro here is very short, and leads to the cemetery itself.
 Head southwest of teh entrance to find Arlington House.
 The Bobblehead is in the basement, straight ahead from the entrance on a shelf.

-Fallout 3 Skill Bobblehead Locations
+Where to Find Fallout 3 Skill Bobbleheads

 Barter: Head far west of Megaton to the town of Evergreen Mills.
 The place is a Raider base, so be prepared to do a lot of fighting.
 This is definitely one of the hardest locations to get into early in the game.
 Inside, other than the army of raiders there is a Super Mutant Behemoth (caged) that can be killed.
-The bobblehead can be found by first going into the Foundry, then from there the Bazaar.
+The Bobblehead can be found by first going into the Foundry, then from there the Bazaar.
 Head to the back of the area to find Smiling Jack.
 If you kill him, he has the Terrible Shotgun, one of the most powerful weapons in the game.
 It's a variant of the Combat Shotgun, and can be repaired from parts of these weaker models.
 Behind Smiling Jack's shop, there is a path that leads to a storage area.
-Grab the bobblehead from the top right of the large shelf.
+Grab the Bobblehead from the top right of the large shelf.
 Look behind the counter for a safe, as well!

-Big Guns: This bobblehead is found in Fort Constantine's CO Quarters.
+Big Guns: This Bobblehead is found in Fort Constantine's CO Quarters.
 Look for the Fort four squares east and one square south from the northwestern-most square.
-Once there, go inside the cellar to find this bobblehead on a shelf.
+Once there, go inside the cellar to find this Bobblehead on a shelf.

-Energy Weapons: This can only be found during your trip to Raven Rock during the American Dream quest.
+Energy Weapons: This Bobblehead can only be found during your trip to Raven Rock during the American Dream quest.
 Look in the '2' section for Colonel Autumn's chambers.
 You should really clear this area before going on to the main room anyway, as you'll be locked out.

 Lockpick: The Lockpick Bobblehead is found in the Bethesda Ruins.
 They are found three squares north and two squares east of Megaton.
 You will likely find your way to the western building first.
 The Bobblehead is in the eastern tower.
 Don't worry, clear the first tower then head upstairs to find a skywalk that leads between the two buildings.
 In the eastern building, there aren't that many enemies.
 The Bobblehead can be found near the center of the area on a desk.

 Medicine: You can get the Medicine Bobblehead before you ever leave Vault 101.
-This is the first bobblehead you can access in Fallout 3.
+This is the first Bobblehead you can access in Fallout 3.
 Getting it early will help your character by making stimpacks heal more damage, and providing more dialog choices involving the medicine skill.
 It can be found on Dad's desk.
 You have multiple chances to get it, but the last chance is the escape.
-If you don't get this bobblehead during your escape, you may be forced to wait until after the waters of life is completed for Amata to send out a distress signal.
+If you don't get this Bobblehead during your escape, you may be forced to wait until after the waters of life is completed for Amata to send out a distress signal.
 You can get the signal by goin near the Vault.
-The quest will cause you to be an outcast from the Vault, meaning that when you do this quest your last chance to grab the bobblehead.
+The quest will cause you to be an outcast from the Vault, meaning that when you do this quest your last chance to grab the Bobblehead.

 Melee Weapons: This item is in the Dunwich Building, in the extreme southwest corner of the map.
 In fact, look one square east from the bottom left corner.
 In the northern central part of that square is the building.
 It's hard to miss it.
 This building has quite a lot of loot.
 It's populated mostly by Ghouls.
 If you have the ghoul mask it'll be a cakewalk.
 If you can already one hit ghouls though, it'll be just as easy but you'll get experience.
 I'm for the latter.
-At any rate, explore most of this place for the loot but finding the bobblehead can be a bit confusing.
+At any rate, explore most of this place for the loot but finding the Bobblehead can be a bit confusing.
 Head to the north from the entrance and take the first door to the right.
 Inside, look immediately to the south to see a staircase.
 Ascend it.
 Your destination from here is near the northeastern corner.
 Go down the stairs there, then turn left, then right (immediately after going through the last door), then right again to go through a door that leads to the west and to a door.

 The door leads to the Forsaken Dunwich Ruins.
 Follow the path a bit and try to stay along the northern wall at all times.
 You'll have to do a bit of jumping, but once you're on the western side of the ruins it's ok if you fall down.
 There is a door to the south that leads to the Virulent Underchambers.
 Head to the southernmost room.
 Go through the other door on this level to return to the main area.
 Drop through the floor to return to the exit.

 Repair: The Repair Bobblehead is very easy to get if you have 50 lockpick.
 It's in Evan King's house in Arefu.
 Arefu is 3 squares west and four squares north of Megaton, up on the bridge.
 Be careful as breaking in to his house is trespassing.
-Quickly grab the bobblehead to your left and get out.
+Quickly grab the Bobblehead to your left and get out.

-Science: Bobblehead Science is inside Vault 106.
+Science: The Bobblehead for the Science Skill is inside Vault 106.
 The Vault is northwest of Vault 101.
 Look for the Living Quarters once inside the vault, and head to the room that is farthest to the east.
 This Vault is very interesting because it has psychotropic drugs in the air that cause hallucinations.
 At one point you see several 'Dads' and are attacked by the tunnel snakes from vault 101.
 It's an interesting experience.
 There is a good deal of loot to be found in here if you explore it.

-Small Guns: To Find the Small Guns Bobblehead, you'll need to find the National Guard Depot.
+Small Guns: To find the Small Guns Bobblehead, you'll need to find the National Guard Depot.
 This area is located one square north and seven squares east of Megaton.
 To get there, you won't have to actually go through the city.
 This is perhaps the most important tip.
 Don't ever dip into the city.
 Stay on the northern border of it at all times.
 After much fighting you'll eventually come to the Depot.
 It's guarded by a pair of protectrons, which could pose a threat to low level players.
 Inside, you will find this area can be somewhat hard to navigate due to all the rubble.
-While there is much to be found here, the primary goal is the bobblehead.
+While there is much to be found here, the primary goal is the Bobblehead.
 For higher level players most of the guns that are in here aren't very good anyway.
 Head first for the Depot Training Area.
 From here, it gets more linear.
 You'll go through the Training Area to the Offices, then back into the depot from that area.
 Look for an electrical switch ahead on the left.
 This will open the locked doors two levels below (look for the flashing lights).
-Once here, finding the bobblehead is a cinch.
+Once here, finding the Bobblehead is a cinch.
 Look for it on a shelf near a doorway.
-The final part of this area reqires the Keller Family Transcripts to enter, but you won't need them to get the bobblehead itself.
+The final part of this area reqires the Keller Family Transcripts to enter, but you won't need them to get the Bobblehead itself.

 Sneak: The Sneak Bobblehead is in the Yao Guai Tunnels, which are nine squares west, one square north of Megaton.
 Clearly, there will be a lot of Yao Guai here, so don't go unless you're prepared for a fight or took the Animal Friend Perk.
 Look to the east-central side of the square.
 The tunnels can be hard to spot, because they're nestled between two cliffs.
 Inside, Once inside head all the way east to a door called Yao Guai Den.
 Look to the south central of the main large room here to find the Bobblehead.